Vonng/pigsty/docs/PARAM.md

 csv of database that WILL BE monitored during auto-discovery

-default value is empty string
+default value is empty string.
+If this value is set, only the databases in this list will be monitored during auto discovery.